pisze-programy/node-thecodinglove-scraper/README.md

 ### 2. Enjoy thecodinglove scraper.

-Remember, it is not cool to DDOS cool sites.
+Remember, it is not cool to DDoS cool sites.
 [Thecodinglove.com](http://www.thecodinglove.com) is super cool.
 Do not set cron job if u do not need it.

 ## Dependecies